Composting Guide

 Here is an overview of the composting process:

 To make your own compost, you need to combine two general types of materials – brown and green.
 Brown materials contain carbon while green materials contain nitrogen.
-Instead of worrying about the C:N ratio, you can use a much simpler formula of 2 parts brown materials to 1 part green.
+But don’t worry about the C:N ratio.
+You can use a much simpler formula of 2 parts brown materials to 1 part green.

-If you build your pile with twice as many brown materials as green materials, you will end up with excellent compost!
-The interesting thing about those brown materials is that they will foster a compost that more dominant with fungi, which is more beneficial to our soil.
-If the mention of fungi alarms you, rest assured that it exactly what our soil needs, especially mycorrhizal fungi which benefits the roots of our plants in so many ways.
+Build your pile with twice as many brown materials as green materials.
+You will end up with excellent compost!
+The interesting thing about those brown materials will foster a compost that more dominant with fungi.
+That is more beneficial to our soil.
+If the mention of fungi alarms you, rest assured that it is exactly what our soil needs.
+And mycorrhizal fungi in particular, which benefits the roots of our plants in so many ways.

-NOTE: The smaller you chop up the materials when adding them to the pile, the more quickly they will break down.
+NOTE: The smaller you chop up the materials, the more quickly they will break down.

 In addition to the browns and the greens, there are two other essential factors for compost, moisture and air.
 Both help with decomposition.
 Microorganisms and other small creatures need air in order to survive and break down the materials.